Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 -- We'll create an instance using lambda for the abstract method while keeping the default and static methods check example Using StaticAndDefaultMethod

+## Functional interfaces can be divided into the following types:
+1. Consumer and Bi-consumer
+2. Predicate and Bi-predicate
+3. Function and Bi-Function
+4. Supplier

 ## Lambda expressions are anonymous (don't have names) shortcode blocks that can take parameters and return a value
    just like methods.